 Vivisection — the act of cutting into the body of a living animal, even under anesthesia — is prohibited.
 No vivisected animal may be exhibited in any publicly funded elementary or secondary school or at any activity sponsored by such a school.
 Dissection — the act of cutting into the body of a dead animal — is not prohibited, but the law requires that the practice be confined to the classroom.
 Dissected animals may not be exhibited outside the science classroom or at a science fair.

 The law also requires that classroom pets be housed “in a safe and humane manner” in appropriate enclosures for their species.
 Safety requirements include well-constructed cages with adequate ventilation and secure coverings and protection from extremes of heat and cold.
 Humane considerations include provision of fresh water and nutritious food, as well as regular opportunities for exercise.
 These requirements also apply when school is not in session.
-Please see Issues and Answers: Animals in the Classroom for detailed recommendations on the safe, humane care of classroom pets.

 Q. Won’t the law’s restrictions on animal use hurt a student’s acceptance chances at some of the most competitive colleges?